The Woman Who Swallowed the Sun

-The Woman Who Swallowed the Sun is an ongoing South Korean television series written by Seol Kyung-eun and directed by Kim Jin-hyun.
+The Woman Who Swallowed the Sun is a 2025 South Korean television series written by Seol Kyung-eun and directed by Kim Jin-hyun.
 Produced under MBC C&I, it stars Jang Shin-young, Seo Ha-joon, Yoon A-jung and Oh Chang-seok.
-The series premiered on MBC TV on June 9, 2025, and airs every Monday to Friday at 19:05 (KST).
+It aired on MBC TV from June 9, to December 12, 2025, every Monday to Friday at 19:05 (KST).

 Premise

 A drama depicting the desperate revenge of a woman who, in the name of her only daughter, takes on a chaebol family in a world where victims are made to appear as perpetrators.